Guidelines for Editorial Submissions

 Articles submitted to Warranty Week should address issues of importance to managers in manufacturing industries such as automobiles, trucks, consumer electronics, and home appliances that traditionally provide basic manufacturers' warranties with their products.
 More specifically, the articles should point out ways of improving the management of warranty programs, reducing warranty program cost, raising quality levels, reducing defect rates, improving response time, reducing warranty fraud, etc. If there is a common thread we look for, it would be the application of computer technology to the improvement of the warranty management process.

-Through both a weekly email broadcast (over 4,000 recipients as of September 2006) and an online Web site (upwards of 12,000 page requests per week), Warranty Week reaches an educated audience of thousands of people worldwide.
+Through both a weekly email broadcast (over 7,000 recipients as of December 2017) and an online Web site (averaging upwards of 19,000 page requests per week), Warranty Week reaches an educated audience of thousands of warranty professionals worldwide.
 Most of this diverse and dispersed group of people are involved in warranty processing, from upper level (CEO, CIO, VP, GM) to middle-level positions (plant managers, department heads, engineers and consultants) in a vast cross section of manufacturers, dealers, retailers, third party plan administrators, insurance companies, software developers, and investors.
 What they have in common is a professional interest in the warranty process, from the assembly line to the consumer's home.
 Consumers are not a major part of the readership, although fleet managers in the airline, trucking, and metropolitan transportation fields are.

 Success stories are welcome, but failures can teach others valuable lessons, too.
 Don't overlook the negative side-effects of warranty process automation -- unemployment, cost overruns, obsolete equipment caused by changes in the market -- but try to find the positive lessons for managers faced with similar situations.